yizhang82/yizhang82.github.io/_drafts/wsl2-setup.md

 I have a script that auto detects Linux/Mac/WSL and use the correct copy tool correctly [in github](https://github.com/yizhang82/dotfiles/blob/master/utils/copy) based on https://github.com/Parth/dotfiles/blob/master/utils/copy.

 ## My overall impression

+WSL 2 is really a game changer.
+WSL was a good start but given that it is done through implementing linux sycall on top of windows (interop, basically), compatibility is a big issue.
+It's hard to be productive when you hardly trust your environment.
+With WSL 2, you can run Windows and Linux literally side by side and have them talk to each other through WSL interop, so really you get the best of both worlds - the compatiblity of Windows (linux on laptop is still quite a hussle, especially for newer hardware) and the fantastic open source dev environment of linux.
+There is some trade off, but it's worth it.